Apply Behavioral Health to Diverse Fields

 The program’s 15 credit hours can be completed in 9 months.
 However, your transfer credits will vary the time it takes you to complete the degree.

-The M.A. in Human Services–Forensic Behavioral Health will have six start dates throughout the year, in January, March, May, July, September, and October.
+The master’s program has three start dates throughout the year, in January, May, and September.

 - Community and Social Service Occupations.
 U.S. Bureau of Labor Statistics.
 10 April 2020. https://www.bls.gov/ooh/community-and-social-service/home.htm.
 Retrieved 20 May 2020.